Far-Se/win32audio/README.md

 In the same way I've made a class WinIcons() with these functions:

-`extractExecutableIcon` that extract an asociated icon from any file, not only Executables, forgot to chage it's name.
+`extractFileIcon` that extract an asociated icon from any file.

 `extractWindowIcon` which extracts an icon from HWND/ Window Handle